How the city became “Joplin Strong” after the May 2011 tornado

 City workers coordinated with FEMA to install 586 temporary housing units just weeks after the storm.

-“It was a it was an area where there was a bunch of motorhomes set in place and people could stay there,” says Shaw.
+“It was an area where there was a bunch of motorhomes set in place and people could stay there,” says Shaw.

 New construction also went under the microscope, with the city looking was strategies reinforce future homes and businesses.